Homosteus

 Homosteus (also commonly spelled Homostius) is a genus of flattened arthrodire placoderm from the Middle Devonian.
 Fossils are found primarily in Eifelian-epoch aged strata of Europe, Canada, Greenland, and Estonia.

+Description

 All of the species had comparatively large, flattened heads with, as suggested by the upward opening orbits, upward-pointing eyes.
 These adaptations suggest that the various species were benthic predators.
 A study on Titanichthys, in contrast, suggests that species of Homosteus may have been filter-feeders instead.